-Streetwise Charlie and married Bill play gambling fiends in Altman’s SoCal study in friendship, mania, and the rush of chance.
-Chasing the ever-receding goal of a streak, the pair hustle themselves into the ground, as Gould and Segal bring wired charisma and an extraordinary lived-in camaraderie to their roles.
-The card games, poker halls, and racetracks come alive with Altman’s dense soundscapes in a movie too often overshadowed by the director’s panoramic works in the same decade. —Film Society of Lincoln Center
+Streetwise Charlie and married Bill play gambling fiends in Altman’s study in friendship, mania, and the rush of chance.
+Chasing the ever-receding goal of a streak, the pair hustle themselves into the ground, as Gould and Segal bring an extraordinary lived-in camaraderie to their roles.

 The film is a jazz concert.
 The anarchic, almost inconsequential progression builds its own atmosphere, and finally creates its own message.
 You get to wonder if a proper script was even needed, for all it's worth it could have been shot on a five-page draft, since the real heart of the film lies in the energy of Segal, Gould and Altman.